 The fleshy, bulbous area right above a budgerigar's beak just below the eyes is called a "cere."
 This is where the nostrils, called "nares," live.
 It appears to be a ridge that connects the beak to the bird's face.
 Though not all birds possess a cere, varieties of parrots, doves, pigeons, raptors, and some other birds of prey do.

 How a Bird's Cere Can Indicate Its Sex

 The color can also change in the female when she is in breeding condition.
 When she is in season and is interested in breeding, her cere might turn brown in color, but, again, this isn't always the case.
 Some female's ceres don't change color at all.
 Another indication of sex, especially among pigeons, is the fact that a male's cere is usually larger and more pronounced than the cere on a female.

 Bird watchers often use the cere as a means of identifying different types of birds in their never-ending quest to see different types of birds.

 How to Officially Determine the Sex of Your Bird

 In any case, if you feel it is important to find out the sex of your budgie, it is best to get a DNA blood test done.
-The accuracy of these blood tests is about 99%.
+The accuracy of these blood tests is about 99 percent.
 While not completely fool-proof, they trump any other method of discovering the sex of your bird.
 The test is fast and only takes a drop of blood.
 Surgical sexing used to be the only way to determine the sex of a bird with absolute certainty, but this method is rather invasive and can be risky.

 How a Bird's Cere Can Indicate Illness